 If employers in the Technology, Information, and Media industry took a skills-first approach to hiring, the talent pool would expand for both men and women, but it would expand 14% more for women.
 This finding has important implications for achieving gender parity while filling critical jobs in the industry.
 While many governments are funding development in the Technology, Information, and Media industry, many roles remain unfilled.
-In European Union countries, for example, the 9 million Information and Communication Technology specialists employed in 2021 do not meet the tech talent needs of businesses and organizations and also fall short of the EU target to have 20 million ICT specialists by 2030.17 One reason for this mismatch is the significant gender gap in the industry.
-While the rate of women working within technology companies is close to parity, the rate of women working within indemand technical roles, such as developers, is much lower.
-18 Despite significant improvements in recent years, the technology sector also has one of the worst track records for hiring more men than women in leadership positions: as of 2022, only 24% of global technology leadership is female.19 While there is still work to be done to ensure more women acquire the skills they need to enter these roles, hirers can currently expand the talent pool by considering female candidates who already have the right skills even if they haven't had the "right" job title.
+In member states of the European Union, for example, the 9 million Information and Communication Technology specialists employed in 2021 do not meet the tech talent needs of businesses and organisations and also fall short of the EU target to have 20 million ICT specialists by 2030.
+12 One reason for this mismatch is the significant gender gap in the industry.
+While the rate of women working within technology companies is close to parity, the rate of women working within in-demand technical roles, such as developers, is much lower.
+13 Despite significant improvements in recent years, the technology sector also has one of the worst track records for hiring more men than women in leadership positions: as of 2022, only 24% of global technology leadership roles are held by women.
+While there is still work to be done to ensure more women acquire the skills they need to enter these roles, hirers can currently expand the talent pool by considering women candidates who already have the right skills even if they haven't had the "right" job title.